Netcracker/KubeMarine/documentation/Maintenance.md

 **Note**: Before starting the restore, make sure that all nodes are online and accessible.

-**Note**: the topology of the cluster being restored must be the same as the topology of the cluster from which the backup was created.
+**Note**: The topology of the cluster being restored must be the same as the topology of the cluster from which the backup was created.
 Everything should be the same, down to the names and addresses of the nodes, their amounts and roles.
 If they differ, then it is recommended to perform manual recovery using the backed up Kubernetes resources from your backup archive.

 **Note**: It is not necessary to define cluster.yaml for the restore procedure.
 In case of a missing or empty cluster, the yaml is retrieved from the backup archive.